cabforum/servercert/docs/BR.md

   1. CA Certificate and key lifecycle management event record (as set forth in Section 5.4.1 (1)) after either: the destruction of the CA Private Key, or the revocation or expiration of the final CA Certificate in that set of Certificates sharing a common Public Key which corresponds to the CA Private Key, whichever event occurs later;
   2. Subscriber Certificate lifecycle management event records (as set forth in Section 5.4.1 (2)) after the revocation or expiration of the Subscriber Certificate;
-  3. Any security event records (as set forth in Section 5.4.1 (3)) after the event occured.
+  3. Any security event records (as set forth in Section 5.4.1 (3)) after the event occurred.

 ### 5.4.4 Protection of Audit Log